Table of Contents

 - Step 4.

-Send the submissions and documentary evidence to the Citizenship and Immigration Centre, by the date specified on your Notification.
+Send the submissions and documentary evidence to the IRCC centre, by the date specified on your Notification.

 How to complete the form